weaveworks/scope/site/plugins.md

 - `label` contains the label that will be used by Scope UI.
 - `prefix` is used to identify which metadata templates belong to the table.

-If you want to display data in a table, you have to define a table template and prepend the table prefix to all the metadata templates that identifies the data you want to put in such table.
+If you want to display data in a table, you have to define a table template and prepend the table prefix to all the metadata templates that identify the data you want to put in such table.

 ### Metrics
 Metrics are a particular kind of data that can be plotted on the UI as a graph.
 Scope uses the `metric_templates` to know how to display such data.
 To pair a metric with its template, it is necessary to use the `metric-template-id` as key to identify that particular metric.
 Metrics are suitable for information such as CPU and memory usage, HTTP requests rate, I/O operations, etc.
-The following is an example of a report with a metric and a its metric template:
+The following is an example of a report with a metric preceded by its metric template:

 ```json
 "metric_templates": {